 - Easily predict when onboarding resources will be needed to support new customers

-- Helps your company build better cash flow, taking the pressure off of finance and operations to do more with less
+- Help your company build better cash flow, taking the pressure off of finance and operations to do more with less

-- Drives better margins, preventing the need to discount at end of quarter
+- Drive better margins, preventing the need to discount at end of quarter

-- Creates a predictable revenue stream that fuels growth and other investment decisions throughout the company
+- Create a predictable revenue stream that fuels growth and other investment decisions throughout the company